Tire Pressure Monitoring System (TPMS)

 See why a TMPS is an important function of your vehicle and learn how to read it.

 What is TPMS?

-To help drivers recognize the importance of tire pressure safety and maintenance, Congress passed the TREAD act, which requires most vehicles made in 2006-07 and ALL made thereafter to be TPMS equipped.
+To help drivers recognize the importance of tire pressure safety and maintenance, Congress passed the TREAD act, which requires most vehicles made after 2006 to be TPMS–equipped.

 What are the benefits of TPMS?

 TPMS notifies you when your vehicle’s tire pressure is low or is going flat.
 By helping you maintain proper tire pressure, TPMS can increase your safety on the road by improving your vehicle’s handling, decreasing tire wear, reducing braking distance and bettering fuel economy.